felix-cfzhou/GooseOrNot/README.md

 you will need to install redis or redis-server depending on your platform and run it (as a daemon)

+the development redis worker is a simple script but is run as a daemon on our staging and development servers

 ### SocketIO
 SocketIO is used to keep the client up to date with the progress of the request to process a photo